 The police want to bring you in for questioning – This is a red flag and should be cause for concern.
 Law enforcement wants you on their territory where they can control the situation.
 Call a lawyer immediately and don’t answer any additional questions until your attorney arrives.

 Questioning changes…and not for the better – The tone or attitude of the officers’ questions changes and becomes more strident, accusatory, and less “friendly.”
-New personnel come in to question or accuse you.
+New personnel comes in to question or accuse you.
 You feel uncomfortable and the situation begins to feel out of control.
-Trust your instincts, stop talking, and call a criminal defense lawyer.
+Trust your instincts, stop talking, and call a Virginia criminal lawyer.

-You don’t know if your situation needs the help of a criminal defense attorney – Something is scaring you or making you uncomfortable.
+You don’t know if your situation needs the help of criminal defense attorneys – Something is scaring you or making you uncomfortable.
 It’s time to err on the side of caution and call a lawyer.

-Always call a DC criminal defense attorney if you are arrested for:
+Always call a Virginia criminal defense attorney if you are arrested for:

 - Drug possession or distribution